immonex/wp-free-plugin-core/README.md

 - special string checking and manipulation
 - color calculations

-**immonex** is an umbrella brand for various **real estate related software** solutions and services with a focus on german-speaking countries/users.
+**immonex**® is an umbrella brand for various **real estate related software** solutions and services with a focus on german-speaking countries/users.

 ## Installation